Overturn Citizens United

 - The rights protected by the Constitution are the rights of individual human beings

-In September 2025, Senator Adam Schiff and Representatives Joe Neguse, Jim McGovern, and Summer Lee introduced the Citizens Over Corporations Amendment, continuing the push for constitutional reform.6 As McGovern stated: “Elon Musk poured millions into electing Donald Trump and then used the influence he bought to fire federal workers, dismantle USAID, and strip health care from millions.
+In September 2025, Senator Adam Schiff and Representatives Joe Neguse, Jim McGovern, and Summer Lee introduced the Citizens Over Corporations Amendment (H.J.
+Res.
+122 / S.J.
+Res.
+78), continuing the push for constitutional reform.1 As McGovern stated: “Elon Musk poured millions into electing Donald Trump and then used the influence he bought to fire federal workers, dismantle USAID, and strip health care from millions.
 Citizens United gives billionaires like Musk even more power to rig the system for the well-off and well-connected.
-That’s not a democracy—it’s an auction.”6
+That’s not a democracy—it’s an auction.”1

 The Path Forward